outpaddling/Coding-Standards/README.md

 It may be tempting to use the latest C++ features, but it's not worth the headaches it will cause if users need to run your code on RHEL.

+## Interoperability and Interchangeability

+Write software accessible to the widest possible audience.
+If there are relevant standards in the field being served, adhere to them.
+Graphical programs should run under any desktop environment.
+Programs that only work well under a certain desktop environment force others to waste time duplicating their functionality.
+Scientific programs should input and output files compatible with related software.
+The more choices scientists have for software tools, the fewer delays their research will encounter.

 ## Robustness

 Check for every possible error condition.
 No exceptions.
 This means